-We love gardening, and landscaping, and East Texas is a great place for that pasttime!
+We love gardening, and landscaping, and Tyler as well as all of East Texas is a great place for that pasttime!

 Our interests include not only common flower varieties such as Pansies, Begonias, Irises, Daffodils, Impatiens and Zinnias, but also wildflowers and ferns an other native East Texas plants, trees and vines.

-Our home gardens are located in the country, backing up to hundreds of acres of forest, with nearby fields, pastures, and wetlands.
+Our home gardens are located in the country just outside the Tyler city limits, backing up to hundreds of acres of forest, with nearby fields, pastures, and wetlands.
 It is registered by MonarchWatch.org as a certified Monarch Waystation.

 We share our environment with birds, foxes, raccoons, snakes, armadillos, deer, skunks, turtles, coyotes, bobcats, and possums.
 During the warm months we enjoy countless varieties of butterflies, and Ruby-Throat Hummingbirds.

 The landscape includes a variety of native trees such as oak, elm, river birch, maple, gum, pine, cedar, and dogwood.
 Under the tree canopy we find Beauty Berries, Pokeweed, Devil's Walking Sticks, Wax Myrtles, cactus, and ferns.

 The native plantlife is complemented with additional annuals, perennials, flowering shrubs and vines.
 We've included in our gardens several types of Lantana, Zinnias, Butterfly Bushes, Pentas, Salvia, Batface Cuphea, Nasturtiums, Coreopsis, other annuals and perennials.

 We also plant generous amounts of dill and fennel to provide food sources for Black Swallowtails, and Milkweed for Monarch butterflies.